 A set of ready-to-use components and tools tailored for a specific hardware platform or for a specific purpose.
-This set is bundled together with a Pack Description (PDSC) file that describes the content that is included in the pack, and provides information on version history and any dependencies.
+A Pack Description (PDSC) file describes the content that is included in the pack, and provides information on version history and any dependencies.

 MDK provides tools that facilitate product lifecycle management with software packs.
 Additionally, you can use CMSIS-Toolbox to work with software packs in the Open-CMSIS-Pack format.
-This format is the basis for the csolution project format that is used in Keil Studio Cloud and the Keil Studio extensions in Visual Studio Code.
+This format is the basis for the csolution project format that is used in Keil Studio Cloud and the Keil Studio Visual Studio Code extensions.

 Software packs are designed to provide general-purpose resources for embedded development.
-There are also more specialized types of software packs called Device Family Packs (DSP) and Board Support Packs (BSP), which are fine-tuned to provide support for specific microcontroller families or hardware boards.
+More specialized Device Family Packs (DFPs) and Board Support Packs (BSPs) are also available.
+DFPs and BSPs are fine-tuned to provide support for specific microcontroller families or hardware boards.